 Pilot phase of child protection system to start in September

-It is expected that the pilot phase of this system will be implemented in a number of schools in Boushar and Nizwa during the period from September to December in the current year.
+It is expected that the pilot phase of this system will be implemented in a number of schools in Bausher and Nizwa during the period from September to December in the current year.

 The standard operating procedures of the system aim at providing the basis for effective referral processes to reach all children — particularly the most vulnerable, persons with disabilities or under the age of five.